 This section covers replacement of parts, repair and rebuilding of heater components, and the making of adjustments.
 Check to be sure the maintenance of the heater has been done, before going into the more extensive service operations.
-The heaters can be completely rebuilt and checked in less than one hour.

 Whenever a part needs to be replaced, you can identify it on the exploded view in the Parts List portion of this book, Section VI.
 Order any needed part by name and part number.